emmz3230/emmz3230/README.md

-- 👋 Hi, I’m @emmz3230
+- 👋 Hi, I’m @emmz3230 a front-end web-developer,3d developer and a technical writer.
 - 👀 I’m interested in collaborating with a back-end developer to develop a website
-- ❤  I,m interested in blockchain.
+- ❤  I'm interested in blockchain.
 - 🌱 I’m currently learning web3 and trying to be more knowledgeable in my skills
-- 💞️ I’m looking to collaborate on a web development project
+- 💞️ I’m looking to collaborate on a web development project i also contribute to open source project like doucmentation
 - 📫 How to reach me. you can email me emmz3230@gmail.com

 <!---